To Have & to Hold (Philippine TV series): Cast and characters

-Production
+Casting

 Actor Derek Ramsay was initially hired to appear in the series as Gavin Ramirez.
 In May 2021, Ramsay was replaced by Rocco Nacino.

+Production

 Principal photography commenced in May 2021.
 It was halted in August 2021 due to the community quarantine imposed in the National Capital Region in response to the COVID-19 pandemic.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of To Have & to Hold earned a 9.5% rating.